 I’m here to help you!

 I am a software architect and developer with more than 35 years of experience in a broad range of business domains.
-As a leading expert in Domain-Driven Design I champion simplicity.
+As a leading expert in Domain-Driven Design I champion simplicity while working in complex business domains.

 I consult and teach around Domain-Driven Design and reactive software development, helping teams and organizations realize the potential of business-driven and reactive systems as they transition from technology-driven legacy web implementation approaches.

 I am the founder of the open source (OSS) Kalele XOOM platform, a set of DDD-friendly distributed computing tools that simplify concurrent, reactive, event-driven, and microservices architectures, supporting the JVM.
 (See source code.)

 My Kalele team and I created DomoRoboto to improve individual and team experience with DDD and related challenges, including software architectures.
 With DomoRoboto you get team agile strategic experimentation, discovery-based learning, and software modeling.
 DomoRoboto is an all-in-one tool that gives you strategic, rapid, learning for teams using Domain-Driven Design and Architecture modeling.

 In addition to my best-selling books—Strategic Monoliths and Microservices; Implementing Domain-Driven Design; Domain-Driven Design Distilled; and, Reactive Messaging Patterns with the Actor Model—I was commissioned by Pearson/Addison-Wesley as curator and editor of my own Vaughn Vernon Signature Series.

 Let me help…